bihealth/metaquac/README.md

 indicate the changes to apply, e.g.: list("columnX" = c("oldvalueA" = "newvalueA", "oldvalueB" = "newvalueB"),
 "columnY" = c("1" = 5, "3" = 6, ...), ...)
+* `lowcon_conditions` Indicate a vector of study variables of interest which will be applied to additional reproducibility analysis designed for low concentration data below the limit of quantification.
+Hence, this analysis is performed on completely unfiltered data using area (LC) or intensity (FIA), resp.
+* `lowcon_scatter_x` Indiciate one study variable to be used for the x-axis in the scatter plot of the additional reproducibility analysis.
+This variable must be available in the conditions.
+If none is given, the first study variable in the conditions
+* `lowcon_scatter_color` Indiciate one study variable to be used for coloring samples in the response scatter plot of the additional reproducibility analysis.
+This variable must be available in the conditions.
+If none is given, the first study variable in the conditions
+* `lowcon_scatter_sub_groups` Indicate pairs of study variables and corresponding groups in a named vector to be used for separate response scatter plots (e.g. if experiments havn't been separated before).
+By default, the scatter plot is not separated.

 ## General Notes on Biocrates Data